Governor Perry Vetoes Texting While Driving Bill

 Perry has a point, but information and education are not always enough; sometimes people need the threat of financial repercussions to actually integrate safe practices into their behavior.
 A similar argument to Perry’s could have been made about drinking and driving—that it was micromanaging adult behavior, and that people should be free to make their own choices and decisions.
 This may be true, but people do not always act responsibly, nor do they always make sound decisions.
 America was founded on principles of freedom, but the freedoms that our citizens enjoy should not infringe upon the safety of others.

 While Perry vetoed the ban on texting bill this time, it is likely that such legislation will eventually be passed and put into place.
 There is a public demand for it, and 30 other states and several other Texas cities have already ratified anti-texting legislation.
 Most Americans would be willing to give up the perception of having the freedom to text while driving to ensure the overall safety of everyone on the road.

 If you, a family member, friend or colleague has been injured in a distracted driving accident, call Houston car accident attorney Joe Stephens today at 713.224.0000 for a free consultation.
-Joe Stephens has been practicing law in South Texas for over 26 years, and is a qualified and experienced Houston car accident lawyer who will handle every aspect of your case, on both a professional and personal level.
+Joe Stephens has been practicing law in South Texas for over over 30 years, and is a qualified and experienced Houston car accident lawyer who will handle every aspect of your case, on both a professional and personal level.
 You may also fill out a contact form online and a member of The Stephens Law Firm staff will contact you within 24 hours to set up your free consultation.
 Call Joe Stephens today to get the help and advice that you need.